laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/backend-fundamentals/week-7/day-3/lecture-materials/update-and-delete.md

     //if not checked, req.body.readyToEat is undefined
     req.body.readyToEat = false;
   }
-  fruits[req.params.indexOfFruitsArray] = req.body //in our fruits array, find the index that is specified in the url (:indexOfFruitsArray).
+  fruits[req.params.indexOfFruitsArray] = req.body // in our fruits array, find the index that is specified in the url (:indexOfFruitsArray).
 Set that element to the value of req.body (the input data) res.redirect('/fruits'); //redirect to the index page })
 ```